htcondor/htcondor/docs/version-history/stable-release-series-90.rst

   to update to collectors that may have failed.
 It will no longer block and timeout for an extended period of time should this happen.
   :jira:`816`

-- Fixed a bug that could cause a daemon to erase its security session to its family of daemon processes and subsequently crash when trying to connect to one of those daemons.
-  :jira:`937`

-- Fixed a bug that caused any daemon to crash when it was configured to report to more than one collector, and any of the collectors' names could not be resolved by DNS.
-  :jira:`952`

 - The Job Router no longer sets an incorrect ``User`` job attribute when routing a job between two *condor_schedd* s with different